bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **TIm Ruffing:** 00:35:02

-for example, yeah, What I was saying before is that the only thing Alice now at the end of the DZNet round, what she can do is she can look at the set of messages of the results of the protocol and see if her old message is there, right?
+For example, yeah, What I was saying before is that the only thing Alice now at the end of the DZNet round, what she can do is she can look at the set of messages of the results of the protocol and see if her old message is there, right?
 But she doesn't know if the other messages are all there.
 She will see some messages there, for example, if Kevil's message has been replaced or not.
 And the important thing at this step here is that, however, all the peers in the protocol need to agree whether disruption has happened or not because if it has not if there was no disruption then like this is the case we see now on the slides and then they will go ahead and create a contract transaction and hopefully sign it.